precisely/gene-panel-curation/genes/CHRNA5.md

 <GeneAnalysis gene="CHRNA5" interval="NC_000015.10:G.78565520_78595269">

-# What are some common mutations of CHRNA5?
+# What are some common variants of CHRNA5?

 A variant is a change at a specific point in the gene from the expected nucleotide sequence to another, resulting in incorrect protein function.
 There are three common variants in CHRNA5: [G1192A (Asp398Asn)](https://www.ncbi.nlm.nih.gov/clinvar/variation/17497/), [A78573551G](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=6495306), and [A78581651T](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=7180002).